Pareto-Rational Verification: Introduction

-Third, we have implemented the two variations of our \FPT{} algorithm, and compared their performances on a series of instances generalizing Example~\ref{ex:intersection_general} as well as on a family of randomly generated benchmarks.
+Finally, we have implemented the two variations of our \FPT{} algorithm for the \problemVerifAb{} in the case of parity objectives, and compared their performances on a series of parametric instances generalizing \autoref{ex:intersection_general} as well as on a family of randomly generated instances.